Credit cards for business expenses

 Looking for a credit card to cover your everyday business expenses?
 Here’s what you need to know.

 Using a business expense card can be a convenient way to manage company or employee expenses.
-But how exactly do they work and how do you choose the right one for your company?
+But how exactly do they work and how do you choose the right card for your company?

 What is a business expense card?